STEP Eiken: Eiken outside Japan

+Research

+The Eiken Foundation offers grants for independent research projects conducted by educators.
+Grants are not limited to research on the Eiken tests or testing in general, and are available for a variety of projects that examine aspects of language education and suggestions for improving English education in Japan.
+Reports on these projects are published in the journal Eiken Bulletin.

 In 2003, work was begun on the Eiken Can-do List.
-The finished list, published in 2006, is based on a survey of 20,000 Eiken certificate holders and is designed to investigate what “test takers believe they can accomplish in English in real-life language use situations.”
-The list is also available in Japanese.
-More recent projects include an evaluation of the Eiken testing program carried out by international testing specialist Professor James D. Brown and a number of criterion-referenced validity studies investigating the relationship between the Eiken grades and other criterion measures of English ability.
+The finished list, published in 2006, is based on a survey of 20,000 Eiken certificate holders and is designed to investigate what "test takers believe they can accomplish in English in real-life language use situations."
+More recent projects include an evaluation of the Eiken testing program carried out by international testing specialist James D. Brown and a number of criterion-referenced validity studies investigating the relationship between the Eiken grades and other criterion measures of English ability.

-The Eiken Foundation has also conducted research into the Common European Framework of Reference (CEFR).
-A comparison of Eiken Grades with the levels of the CEFR is provided on the Eiken website along with a description of the research supporting the claim of relevance between the various Eiken grades and the CEFR.
-A report on the same project is also available in Japanese.

-The Eiken Foundation administers a system of grants for independent research projects carried out by educators.
-Grants are not restricted to research on the Eiken tests, or testing in general, and are available for various projects investigating aspects of language education and suggestions for improving teaching and testing in Japan.
-Information on how to apply is available on the Eiken Japanese website.
-Reports on these projects are published online in the journal EIKEN BULLETIN.